 A detailed note on the composition of the Board and other committees is provided in thecorporate governance report section of this annual report.

 The meetings of the Board are scheduled at regular intervals to decide and discuss onbusiness performance policies strategies and other matters of significance.
 The scheduleof the meetings are circulated in advance to ensure proper planning and effectiveparticipation in meetings.
 In certain exigencies decisions of the Board are also accordedthrough circulation.

-The Board during the financial year 2015-16 met six times.
-Detailed informationregarding the meetings of the Board are included in the reporton Corporate Governance which forms part of the Boards Report.
+The Board during the financial year 2016-17 met four times.
+The maximum intervalbetween any two meetings did not exceed 120 days as prescribed in the Companies Act2013.
+Detailed information regarding the meetings of the Board are included in the reporton Corporate Governance which forms part of the Board's Report.

 Related party contracts or arrangements